 I decided that once in a blue moon I will sculpt something other than a horse, and the Blue Moon Series was conceived and I will incorporate a blue moon into each sculpture.
 “Owl Ate the Blue Moon” is the first of that series; a little Spotted Owl sitting on a branch holding a little blue moon in his foot that he has taken a bite from.
 He has a thoughtful look on his face…he could be thinking that little mice are more delicious than blue moons.
 He should be finished in bronze by the end of this month.
 He will have a beautiful colorful contemporary patina like the horses.
 Here are photos of the original.

 He’s adorable.
 You will notice from these photos that in November I was not sculpting in my studio.
 My old studio had been abandoned.
 It was too small and too much a part of the outdoor environment….being as how it was not insulated.
 It will become what it was designed to be from the start, a garden shed.
-Mark built a new studio for me and finished it in December.
+My new studio will be ready in December.
 It is fabulous and I am very grateful to have it to create in.
 The first sculpture finished in the new studio was Okaga, the South Wind.
 This is the second horse of a series of 4 horses in the Lakota winds series.
-The mold is finished for him this week and will be in the very skilled hands of the wax chaser, Kathy Page, very soon.
+The mold is finished for him this week and will be in the very skilled hands of the wax chaser very soon.
 Expect to see him in bronze in mid April.

 Here are some photos of the original paper clay in my new studio!